MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 As organizations look to adopt modern cloud services and the benefits they bring, there will be an inevitable period of parallel-running, alongside the legacy on-premises infrastructure.

-As cloud services are further evaluated, or as business requirements dictate, organizations may choose to run more than one public cloud service.
+As cloud services are further evaluated, or as business requirements dictate, organizations might choose to run more than one public cloud service.

 A distributed heterogeneous estate requires simplified consolidated management and governance, in order to reduce the operational impact.